-Erma Templeton was the first women to practice law in Sangamon County.
-Her and her husband, James Templeton, both had their own practices in Springfield in the Reisch building downtown.
+Erma Templeton was the first woman to practice law in Sangamon County.
+Erma and her husband, James Templeton, both had their own practices in Springfield in the Reisch building downtown.

 Reisch Building downtown Springfield, Illinois